vigansokoli/websocket-stream-connection/README.md

 ==============

 # *Pre-requirements*
-Go to .env and input the required credentials.
+1. Go to .env and input the required credentials.
 More instructions can be found there
+2. Run : npm install

-# RUN THE WEBSOCKET EXECUTION REPORT LISTENER AND A SPOT ORDER EVERY TWO SECONDS AUTOMATICALLY, BECOME A "BUY" ORDER FROM "SELL" WHEN THE INSUFFICIENT BALACE ARRIVES.
+# OPTION 1: RUN THE WEBSOCKET EXECUTION REPORT LISTENER AND A SPOT ORDER EVERY TWO SECONDS AUTOMATICALLY, BECOME A "BUY" ORDER FROM "SELL" WHEN THE INSUFFICIENT BALACE ARRIVES.

-rename .env.example to .env and give the required information in it.
-There are instructions there. npm install npm start
+npm start

-# RUN ONLY A SINGLE SPOT ORDER
+# OPTION 2: RUN ONLY A SINGLE SPOT ORDER
 npm run-script spot

-# RUN THE WEBSOCKET EXECUTION REPORT LISTENER
+# OPTION 3: RUN THE WEBSOCKET EXECUTION REPORT LISTENER
 npm run-script socket